YouHaveTrouble/minecraft-optimization/README.md

 Generating treasure maps is extremely expensive and can hang a server if the structure it's trying to locate is outside of your pregenerated world.
 It's only safe to enable this if you pregenerated your world and set a vanilla world border.

 #### treasure-maps-return-already-discovered
 Default value of this option forces the newly generated maps to look for unexplored structure, which are usually outside of your pregenerated terrain.
 Setting this to true makes it so maps can lead to the structures that were discovered earlier.
+If you don't change this to `true` you may experience server hangs or crashes when generating new treasure maps.

 #### grass-spread-tick-rate
 Time in ticks the server is trying to spread grass or mycelium.
 This will make it so large areas of dirt will take a little longer to turn to grass or mycelium.
 Setting this to around `4` should work nicely if you want to decrease it without it being noticeable.